 For the first (or primary) shipping service, you don't offer local pickup or freight.

-For eBay Motors, the Fast 'N Free logo can only appear on listings in the Parts & Accessories category.
+For eBay Motors, the Fast 'N Free logo is used only for listings in the Parts & Accessories category.

 Generally, listings with free, expedited shipping and either same business day or 1 business day handling can qualify for Fast 'N Free.
 The logo may also appear if we can estimate that, based on past seller delivery information and the buyer's ZIP code, the item will arrive in 4 business days or less.